Phil Spector Fast Facts

 1969 - Has a cameo role in the film "Easy Rider."

-1970 - Produces several tracks on "Let It Be," the final album for the Beatles.
+1970 - Produces several tracks on "Let It Be," the Beatles final album.

 1972 - Wins a Grammy Award for Album of the Year as a producer of "The Concert for Bangladesh."